Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Set up push messaging

 To enable push messaging with Adobe Campaign, call `setPushIdentifer` to send the push identifier that is received from the Apple Push Notification Service (APNS) or Firebase Cloud Messaging Platform (FCM) to the Adobe Identity service.
-For more information about the `setPushIdentifer` API, see [Identity API reference - setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle).
+For more information about the `setPushIdentifer` API, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle).

 For more information about setting up your iOS app to connect to APNS and retrieve a device token that will be used as a push identifier, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
 For more information about setting up your Android app to connect to FCM and retrieve a device registration token that will be used as a push identifier, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).